Fano Resonances in Mismatched C$_3$N Nanoribbon Junctions: Periodic ribbons

 Since the edge states are localized in the vicinity of the ribbon edges and the corresponding bands are energetically well separated from the other bands, it is possible to energetically shift a single edge band by applying a constant electrostatic gate potential $v_i$ only to the sites close to the edge.
-For instance, in Fig.\ref{fig:bandsbrokensymm} we show the band structure for an ideal ZNR of width $N_T=50$ and C-C edge termination with an additional gate potential $v_G=0.8$ eV applied to all sites on the chains $N=1$ and $N=2$.
+For instance, in Fig.~\ref{fig:bandsbrokensymm} we show the band structure for an ideal ZNR of width $N_T=50$ and C-C edge termination with an additional gate potential $v_G=0.8$ eV applied to all sites on the chains $N=1$ and $N=2$.
 This additional gate potential clearly lifts the quasi-degeneracy of the two edge-state bands, resulting in two distinct bands near $\varepsilon_F$.
 As expected, the higher-energy band is associated with the edge state localized at the upper boundary (see the LDOS panel in Fig.~\ref{fig:bandsbrokensymm}), while the lower-energy band corresponds to the state at the lower edge of the ribbon.
+We have checked (not shown) that application of the gate potential mostly affects the energies of the edge bands while bands with states of bulk character change only little.
+For small gates the energetic shift of the edge bands is approximately linear but for larger values of $v_G$ the shift saturates at the lower energy of the bulk state bands.

 We note in passing that for ribbons with odd $N_T$, we can apply the same approach to shift the (single) edge state band in the system.